Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: AEP Perspective on Sample Complexity and Generalization Error

-where { $I(X;Y)=H(Y)-H(X|Y)$} is the mutual information between $X$ and $Y$. \\ Note that given { $EY^2<\sigma^2_x+\sigma^2_n$} we know { $I(X;Y)\leq \frac{1}{2}\log(1+\sigma^2_x / \sigma^2_n)$}. \end{theorem} In this case, we can resolve an input $y_i^n$ as $x_i^n$ if they are jointly typical.
-For each (typical) output sequence $x^n$, there are approximately $2^{nH(Y|X)}$ possible $y^n$ sequences, all of them equally likely.
-We assume that no two $x^n$ sequences produce the same $y^n$ output sequence, (otherwise, we will not be able to decide which $x^n$ sequence it originated from).
-Hence, the total number of possible (typical) $y^n$ sequences is approx $2^{nH(Y)}$.
-This set has to be divided into sets of size $2^{nH(Y|X)}$, corresponding to the different $x^n$ sequences.
-The total number of disjoint sets is less than or equal to { $2^{n(H(Y)-H(Y|X))}=2^{nI(X;Y)}$}.
-Hence, we can have at most $2^{nI (X;Y)}$ distinguishable sequences of length $n$.
-The proofs for Theorems \ref{Theorem 2}-\ref{Theorem 4} can be found in Appendix~\ref{A.3}.
+where $\Delta_m \leq \Delta \leq 1$, $\Delta$ is the generalization error bound, and $I(X;Y)=H(Y)-H(Y|X)$ is the mutual information between $X$ and $Y$. \\ \end{theorem} In this case, if $y^n$ and $x^n$ are jointly typical, then we can resolve an input $y^n$ as $x^n$.
+There are approximately $2^{nH(Y|X)}$ equally probable $y^n$ sequences, for each typical output sequence $x^n$.
+We assume that no two $x^n$ sequences correspond to the same $y^n$ sequence, (otherwise, the learner will not be able to decide which $x^n$ sequence it originated from).
+The total number of possible typical $y^n$ sequences is approximately $2^{nH(Y)}$.
+This set is split into sets of size $2^{nH(Y|X)}$, associated with different $x^n$ sequences.
+Therefore, the total number of distinguishable sets is less than or equal to { $2^{n(H(Y)-H(Y|X))}=2^{nI(X;Y)}$}.
+Hence, we can have at most $2^{nI (X;Y)}$ disjoint sequences of length $n$.